 The Doctor frowned at the sonic.
 “Seriously?
 Now?”

-The girl, now upset, gulped the entire contents of her glass.
+The woman, now upset, gulped the entire contents of her glass.
 Chaser, content, raised his.
 “Cheers!
 To us!” and drank from his.

 “So, what do you do for a living?”

 “I’m a magician.”

 “A magician, eh?”